 An INCREMENTAL movement moves A DISTANCE based on your CURRENT POSITION.
 An incremental movement does not take your part zero point into consideration.

 Let’s run through an example.
-We will work on the assumption that you have a fixture and work piece set up on your machine, and your zero point is the front left corner, with top of stock being Z zero.
+We’ll work on the assumption that you have a fixture and workpiece set up on your machine, and your zero point is the front left corner, with top of stock being Z zero.
 You just finished setting up your tools so you are located near the back of your table at some random coordinate.
 We will pretend that your program starts from X0 Y0 Z0.5.
 So here is your dilemma – you are currently at X6.753 Y14.265 Z2.37 and you need to get to X0 Y0 Z0.5.
 How will you do it?

 Should I use Absolute or Incremental?

 It is altogether possible that I just made this more confusing for you.
-Absolute vs. incremental movement is not an easy thing to understand at first, and as I have found in my training of others, it is not always an easy thing to teach.
-Hopefully what I said makes sense – if not feel free to comment and ask any questions you may have.
+Absolute vs. incremental movement is not an easy thing to understand at first, and as I have found in my training of others, it’s not always an easy thing to teach.
 Understanding the absolute and incremental coordinate system can make your job a whole lot easier and more efficient.
+If you’re new to machining and plan to learn on a DATRON, our Application Engineer team has you covered.
+We’ve taught many customers how to make parts on our CNC milling machines, from art students to design engineers.
+For more CNC machining tips, check out our blog posts.